Public and Community-Engaged Scholarship Grants: Tier 3

 The selection process is guided by the Public and Community-Engaged Scholarship Grants Committee.

 • The primary applicant must be a CU 麻豆影院 faculty member.
-Eligible faculty members include tenured and tenure-track faculty, non-tenure-track faculty, clinical faculty, research faculty, professional research assistants, research associates and postdoctoral researchers.
+Eligible faculty members include tenured and tenure-track faculty, teaching faculty, clinical faculty, research faculty, and postdoctoral researchers.

 • Faculty members may submit more than one Public and Comunity-Engaged Scholarship Grant proposal.
 Each proposal must be for a distinct, substantially different project.
 Only one individual proposal per primary faculty member may be awarded funding.